anandmuraleedharan/snowflake-dbt/README.md

 7. Always run Microsoft powershell in admin mode.

 ### Exercises
-1. Load file from /data using dbt --seed command and create a view on top of the loaded file;
+1. Load file from /data using dbt --seed command and create a view on top of the loaded file.
-2. Load a file to AWS S3 and replicate the file as a table in Snowflake using DBT macro;
+2. Load a file to AWS S3 and replicate the file as a table in Snowflake using DBT macro.
-3. Use variable in DBT to filter a raw table in snowflake and materialize it as a table
+3. Use variable in DBT to filter a raw table in snowflake and materialize it as a table.
-4. Load a Price Change table to snowflake and transform to a Monthly Price table;
+4. Load a Price Change table to snowflake and transform to a Monthly Price table.

 ### Tips
 1. Exercise 1